 I enjoyed my years in the WRNS very much and would recommend it to anyone looking for a worthwhile career.
 Though now, of course, women are members of the Royal Navy.
-I am a member of the Association Of Wrens and also used belong to their private group Wrens Facebook page, nearly 3000 on FB already – though now I am on a fun Wrens FB page – The Wrennery.
-Sorry, you will have to show proof you have been a wren/RN lady to join!
-Our most senior members on there served in 1944, a huge range of ages and experiences, but we have our formative years in the service to bind us together.
+I am a member of the Association Of Wrens .
+There are many Wrens pages on Facebook.
+But you will have to show proof you have been a wren/RN lady to join!
+Our most senior members served in 1944, a huge range of ages and experiences, but we have our formative years in the service to bind us together.

 Through discussions on the wrens FB page I ended up marching with the current and ex forces on Remembrance Sunday 2013 and laying a wreath at Alnwick War Memorial on behalf of the Association of Wrens.
 Very moving and a relief to discover, after 44 years, that I can still march in step!

 I also marched in November 2014 and 2015